cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT COUNT(emp_no)
 FROM employees;
 ```
-*This counts all the rows of the emp_no column from the employees table. emp_no = primary key, so we know it won't repeat and don't need DISTINCT.*
+*This counts all the rows of the emp_no column from the employees table. emp_no is the Primary Key, so we know it won't repeat and don't need Distinct.*
 ```mysql
 SELECT COUNT(DISTINCT first_name)
 FROM employees;